 A core part of our research is to produce and characterise non-classical states of light.
 There are numerous interpretations on what non-classicality means.
 Here is a list of some of the things that we have done.

 The ANU quantum optics group has a long history in generating squeezed light.
 In 2004, Kirk McKenzie demonstrate the generation of broadband continuous-wave optical squeezing from 280 Hz to 100 kHz .
 This low frequency squeezing is ideal for improving the sensitivity of audio frequency measuring devices such as gravitational wave detectors.
 In 2018, Francesco Lenzini and Jiri Janousek measured 1.4 dB of squeezing in an integrated photonic platform .
 We also demonstrate entanglement by verifying an inseparability criterion of 0.77.
+In 2022, Biveen Shajilal demonstated 12.6 dB squeezing at 1550 nm.
+This setup delivered greater than 10 dB of squeezing for over 50 hours .

 The traditional way for measuring the second-order coherence function of light is by using a Hanbury-Brown Twiss intensity interferometer.
 In 2007, Nicolai Grosse presented a technique for measuring the second-order coherence function using homodyne detection .
 The second-order coherence of a displaced squeezed state was measured and the best anti-bunching statistics of 0.11 was observed.